dustinpfister/blog_posts/_posts/threejs-examples.md

 ### [ 2.12 - Cube Stack Example](/2022/04/29/threejs-examples-cube-stack/)

 I while back I made a cool little example for my blog post on the orthographic camera, for this example I took that source code and added a lot more to it.
+The added features mainly have to do with adding additional effects that have to do with how to go about updating the stacks of cubes on top of each other.
+This might prove to be an example that I might reuse a little now and then from one project to another in order to just have something interesting to look at when making a demo for some other threejs feature.

 ### [ 2.13 - Cube Stack Grid Example](/2022/05/02/threejs-examples-cube-stack-grid/)

 I wanted to continue with my cube stack module and make an example that is a grid where each tile in the grid is an instance of my cube stack module.
+I had a lot of fun making this one and the end result looks kind of cool.
+However I can not say that this is the kind of examples that i will be putting a great deal more time into any time soon.
+I starred another project that is like this one, but it is more in tune with having a grid of objects in general which is something that will be taking priority over this for sure.

 ### [ 2.14 - ](/2022/11/18/threejs-examples-curves-module/)